 - Provides water audit steps for homes, landscapes, businesses, factories,

 - Supplies the latest, detailed information on more than 100 water-efficiency measures for long-term demand reductions and drought response

 - Presents estimated water savings, benefits, and costs for efficiency measures

 - Includes energy conservation benefits from water efficiency measures

 - Offers hundreds of fact-filled tables, illustrations, and case studies

 - Lists online links to conservation organizations, agencies, businesses, product suppliers, and information resources.

 - Comes with appendices, a full index, glossary, and conversion factors

 - 175 illustrations – charts, tables, and photos

 Amy Vickers is president of Amy Vickers & Associates, Inc., in Amherst, Mass., USA, an international consulting practice specializing in water conservation.
 She is the author of the water efficiency requirements for plumbing fixtures adopted under the U.S. Energy Policy Act of 1992.
 She is a frequent speaker at conferences and universities and has also testified before the U.S. Congress, British Parliament, and state legislatures.
 Vickers holds an M.S. in engineering from Dartmouth College, a B.A. in philosophy from New York University, and is an active member of the American Water Works Association and the Alliance for Water Efficiency.
-She is curently working on her second book, due to be published in 2017.
+She is currently working on her second book, due to be published in 2018.